b0xEntertainment/X-NAV/README.md

 # X-NAV
 Control your Windows PC with your XInput compatible controller!

-This program gets XInput variables and turns them to WINAPI functions.
+This program (C++) gets XInput variables and turns them to WINAPI functions.
 Also contains a managing window the user can interact with.
 Manual key bindings in the program are not present and most likely won't be done because it was just a fun project.
 But thought it would be worth to publish the source code :)